Audio Notes

 Channels

 You can select any channel you can see in the Graphs window, even the digital channels.
+You can select channels via the ShankViewer.

 You can set the Left and Right channels the same, or, use your two ears to monitor two channels at the same time.